Exact sampling of molecules in chemical space: Introduction

+The study by \textcite{Tibo2023Exhaustive} focused on an approximate topology resulting from a vast database of drug-like molecules.
+Rather than aiming for approximately \textit{exhaustive} sampling as in the latter, we focus on \textit{exact representative} sampling with analytic representation vectors.\cite{doi:10.1021/acs.chemrev.1c00021, soap} Several effective search algorithms for identifying molecules in the representation environment from a large database were proposed\cite{WILLETT20061046, spotlight}.
+By contrast, our approach allows for the generation of molecules based only on defined distance distributions.
+In other earlier studies\cite{ Awale_Visini_Probst_Arus-Pous_Reymond_2017, map4}, the focus is on visualizing and understanding the structure of the chemical space topology itself.
+Several methods\cite{D1SC00231G} are capable of sampling the chemical environment by modifying the molecular graphs \textit{i.e.} generating random molecules that are somewhat similar to a given molecule is a solved problem.
+We also note that this paper's theme of sampling exactly without complete enumeration is shared with Ref.~\cite{doi:10.1021/acs.jcim.4c00147} , which was solving the same problem for Chemical Fragment Spaces.

+However, to the best of our knowledge, none precisely sample the distribution in terms of distances to systematically expand chemical space around a given molecule and representation.
+Our method achieves this without any bias or machine learning-based training -- the target molecule is enough.

-First, we introduce potential functions defined in chemical space and present details of the algorithm (Sec.~\ref{sec:details}).
-Secondly, we discuss results based on the sampling of local chemical environments of molecules (Sec.~\ref{sec:results}).
-Finally, we analyze the relationship between property values and representation distances (Sec.~\ref{sec:relating_d_and_p}).
+We note that our work could be used to investigate other problems defined in terms of molecular similarities.
+For example, finding activity cliffs\cite{doi:10.1021/acs.jcim.2c01073} by scanning the molecules in the chemical environment and identifying the closest points with large property differences.
+Such applications would not be fundamentally different from minimization problems discussed in Ref.~\citenum{mosaics}, for which EMC is guaranteed to eventually find the exact solution thanks to the properties of Markov chains.
+However, such problems were beyond the scope of this work in which we wish to introduce the methodology.
+First, we introduce potential functions defined in CCS and present details of the algorithm (Sec.~\ref{sec:details}).
+Then we discuss results based on the sampling of the chemical environment of molecules (Sec.~\ref{sec:results}).
+Finally, we analyze an identified relationship between property values and the magnitude of derivatives of a property with respect to representation distances (Sec.~\ref{sec:relating_d_and_p}).